Brazil

 Bereavement Leave

-• An employee is entitled to a paid bereavement leave of two consecutive working days in case of the death of a spouse, child, and direct relatives, such as parents and siblings.
-However, bereavement leave may last up to five days, depending on collective agreements, which may also include grandparents as eligible relatives.
+• An employee is entitled to a paid bereavement leave of two consecutive working days in case of the death of a spouse, child, or direct relative, such as a parent or sibling.
+However, bereavement leave may last up to five days, depending on collective agreements, and may include grandparents as eligible relatives.

 Marriage Leave